 But even if you have no pain, it’s a good idea to have your Fort Lauderdale dentist address the issue within one or two days.
-Conversely, if you find the pain is intense, interfering with your ability to eat, sleep or work, contacting an experienced emergency dentist is your best bet.
+Conversely, if you find the pain is intense, interfering with your ability to eat, sleep, or work, contacting an experienced emergency dentist is your best bet.

-In the Meantime …
+In the meantime …

-If your crown cracks, breaks or comes loose, you can take steps to mitigate the problem until you see your dentist:
+If your crown cracks, breaks, or comes loose, you can take steps to mitigate the problem until you see your dentist:

 - Examine the area.
 Look at the broken crown and see if pieces appear to be missing or dislodged.
 If the crown is very loose, you may try to pull it off before you accidentally swallow it.

-- Once the crown is out look at the remaining tooth.
+- Once the crown is out, look at the remaining tooth.
 Is it jagged and likely to hurt your tongue, or can you deal with the unusual feeling in your mouth for one or two days?

 - If you have minor pain, some over-the-counter pain reliever should help.
 If the area is bleeding or highly sensitive, contact your dentist as soon as possible.

 Sometimes simple age enters into the picture.
-With proper care, your dental cap should last five to 15 years.
+With proper care, your dental cap should last 5 to 15 years.
 If your crown is getting “long in the tooth,” everyday wear may have initiated a small crack that grew over time until you finally noticed the gap.

-When it’s the Tooth, Not the Crown
+When it’s the tooth—not the crown

 A cracked or broken tooth should be seen right away, before bacteria settles in or the crack widens.
 Decay or damage to the tooth may require removing it entirely and replacing it with a dental implant.
 Learn more about the dental implant procedure here.